 So, when he had the opportunity to launch his own accounting firm in 2015, he knew exactly how he wanted to set it apart from the competition.
 First, he would offer his services as a fully remote and virtual accountant at a time when few other firms were doing so.
 Second, he would specialize in supporting Chicago’s emerging craft brewery scene, which now has more craft breweries than any other metro area in the country.

-His vision paid off and within just 9 months, his business was viable.
-Today his firm, Lance CPA Group, employs 18 staff.
+His vision paid off, and within just 9 months, his business was viable.
+Today, his firm, Lance CPA Group, employs 18 staff and his fully remote and virtual agency relies on FreshBooks to serve his craft brewery and digital agency clients.

 Why did you decide to establish a fully virtual remote practice?